giselaimera/rock-paper-scissors/README.md

 1. Open the index.html file in your browser.

-2. Click the Start Game button to begin.

-3. Enter your choice (Rock, Paper, or Scissors) when prompted.
+2. Click on your choice (Rock, Paper, or Scissors).

 4. The computer will randomly choose its option.

-5. The winner of each round will be displayed in the console.
+5. The winner of each round will be displayed in the result.

-6. After 5 rounds, the final score and winner will be displayed in the console.
+6. After 5 rounds, the final score and winner will be displayed.

 ### 📂 Project Structure
 - index.html: